 Well, there are multiple ways in which the Operating System takes these decisions such as execution of the process that takes the least time first, or execution according to the order in which they requested access to the processor, and so on.
 One such important criterion is the priority of the process.

 In priority scheduling in OS, processes are executed on the basis of their priority.
 The jobs/processes with higher priority are executed first.
 Naturally, you might want to know how the priority of processes is decided.

 Priority of processes depends on some factors such as:

 - Time limit

 - Ratio of average I/O to average CPU burst time

-There can be more factors on the basis of which priority of a process / job is determined.
+There can be more factors on the basis of which the priority of a process/job is determined.
 This priority is assigned to the processes by the scheduler.

 These priorities of processes are represented as simple integers in a fixed range such as 0 to 7, or maybe 0 to 4095.
-These numbers depend on the type of systems.
+These numbers depend on the type of system.

-There are two types of priority scheduling algorithm in OS:
+There are two types of priority scheduling algorithms in OS: